Three years full time Four years with 48 week work placement

 Assessment includes course work assessment and formal exams but can also take the form of role play, group and project based work, and presentations.
 Throughout your period of study you will build up a portfolio of your knowledge and skills as a reflective practitioner and in your final year you will have the opportunity to undertake an independent piece of research.

 Staff teaching on the programme are drawn from across the Schools of Management and Business and many have relevant professional qualifications and experience, including as HR professionals and members of the CIPD.
 Tutors may be engaged in a range of scholarly activity such as research and writing and draw upon this in their teaching.
 A number of staff are involved in the Institute for Research into Organisations, Work and Employment (IROWE).

-From year 2 students will automatically become members of the local CIPD branch.
 Throughout their programme of study they will also have the opportunity to attend talks and workshops on current HR practice and research run by the Institute for Research into Organisations, Work and Employment (IROWE).